-That means it is time to take precautions when exercising or spending any length of time outside.
+That means we still need to take precautions when exercising or spending any length of time outside.

-We asked Thomas Boyden, MD, a Spectrum Health Medical Group preventive cardiologist, for tips on keeping your heart healthy during this time of year.
+We asked Thomas Boyden, MD, a Spectrum Health preventive cardiologist, for tips on keeping your heart healthy during this time of year.

-“Individuals with a known heart condition or heart disease should be particularly careful when shoveling snow or breathing in cold air during the winter,” Dr. Boyden said.
+“Individuals with a known heart condition or heart disease should be particularly careful when shoveling snow or breathing in cold air,” Dr. Boyden said.

 Five tips for helping your heart stay healthy and warm this winter: